PremAnGit/NHSBT_CypressDemo/README.md

 3. Execute Automation tests
     These tests can be run in many ways.
     a.
 To run openly and view the execution, can be done on a New Terminal and run the following command.

-         i. npx cypress open( this will by default will open chrome driver). ii.
+         i. npx cypress open(this will by default will open chrome driver).

+         ii.
 Select the E2E Testing.
          iii.
 No select a browser to execution.(Say we can select Chrome). iV.
 Select the respective e2e to run.

     b.
 To run headless execution (by default it will be chrome)

-        i. npx cypress run
+        npx cypress run

-        ii.
-To run the test with headless and sepecific browser,for eg,  Edge user You can use the following command. npx cypress run --browser edge
+    c.
+To run the test with headless and sepecific browser,for eg,  Edge user You can use the following command.

-    d.
-To Run the Cypress test on Pipleline
+        npx cypress run --browser edge

 4. Generate, Merge and display HTML Report using Mochaawesome